 Carter was born April 30, 1990, and grew up in Hurley, NY surrounded by his older brothers, parents, and a large extended family.
 He spent his childhood summers on the island of Martha’s Vineyard, and it was there he developed a deep connection to the land and to the sea that he would nurture for the rest of his life.
 The first years of Carter’s early life were truly the ‘stuff that dreams are made of’…

 When he was ten years old, Carter experienced a unique kind of trauma – exposure to an unstable individual who harassed and stalked a member of his family for several years.
-He was an unintended victim of a hateful act, but, in many ways, he would carry the trauma with him for the rest of his life.
-He tried to find his new place and rhythm in this world, but it was due to the combination of these intense emotional triggers that his family sought alternative solutions to offer Carter the peace that nature and structure could offer.
-He went with an open mind and heart, looking for the best in everything and everyone that he encountered.
-During high school, Carter spent time in the mountains of southern California, and then graduated from high school in Utah, where he celebrated his special day at Sundance.
-Through it all, Carter made friends across the country and kept close touch with many of them throughout his life.
+He was an unintended victim of a hateful act and would carry the trauma with him of the rest of his life.
+He tried to find his new place and rhythm in this world, but due to these intense emotional triggers his family sought alternative solutions to offer Carter peace through nature and structure.
+With an open mind and heart, Carter spent high school in the mountains of southern California and graduated from Sundance in Utah.
+Looking for the best in everything and everyone he encountered, Carter made friends across the country and kept in close touch with them throughout his life.

 A second defining milestone in Carter’s battle with addiction came three years ago.
 While attending college, he suffered from severe complications following back surgery that prolonged his recovery and led to an extended regimen of pain medication.
 Although the attending doctor was informed about Carter’s predisposition to addiction, it wasn’t until several months later that family and friends learned the medicinal patches he had been prescribed contained Fentanyl – a synthetic opioid that is 50 to 100 times more potent than morphine.

 Today, we remember Carter not for his addiction, but for what he accomplished in spite of the disease.
-He brought humor, love and peace with him wherever he went, and he brought pieces of all of his experiences back home to us: memories of the West Coast from his time in California, and of course a love of the land and the water which he found on the Vineyard and nurtured in the Rocky Mountains.
+He brought humor, love and peace with him wherever he went, along with a piece of every one of his experiences whether it be memories from his time in California or his love for the land and water that he found on the Vineyard and nurtured in the Rocky Mountains.
 We’re pretty sure he’d want us to remind you he finished a mini-triathlon in Utah, too.
 And don’t forget: Girl Scout cookies aren’t just a seasonal food item!